Aged Care Program Information

 Please note: My Aged Care will prioritise emergency or urgent services for meals, personal care and transport.
 My Aged Care will allocate patients to providers based on vacancies and will organise a follow-up, holistic care assessment for the patient.
 For emergency nursing services please refer to Referral Flow Chart for GPs: How to Refer Persons for Aged Care Services.

-Aged Care Resources
+My Aged Care Resources

 - Defining Characteristics of Consumer Directed Care (CDC) – differences between traditional home care service delivery, person-centred care and CDC